 Alliance for People’s Health

 Dr. Kendra Strauss, Director, The Labour Studies Program SFU

 Prof. Gerardo Otero, School of International Studies SFU

 Vancouver Committee for Domestic Workers and Caregivers’ Rights

 United Food and Commercial Workers 1518

 Note on “Paid Sick Days for All”

 The Employment Standards Act doesn’t offer protections for all workers and many are entirely or partially excluded by the Act.
-This includes gig economy workers, sex workers, self-employed workers, and migrant and undocumented workers.
+This includes gig economy workers, sex workers, and self-employed workers.
 We urge the government to ensure no workers fall through the cracks and all have equal access to basic work protections like paid sick days.

 - March 30, 2020: “What BC Got Wrong – and Right- In COVID-19 Aid”

 - March 20, 2020: “Group calls for paid sick leave for all B.C.
 Workers”